wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If specified, the onClick function will be executed on a click event.

 - buttonColor (`.withButtonColor(buttonColor: ThemePalette)`): If the button type is set, buttonColor allows you to change the button color.
 Can be either `'primary'`, `'warn'` or `'accent'`.
 If you leave the button color empty, the standard white/transparent background (depending on button type) will be used.

+- maxLines (`withMaxLines(maxLineLength: number)`): Maximum lines of text in a cell.
+If not specified, a span will be used that displays text without linebreaks and spans over as many lines as needed.
+If maxLines is specified, a textarea with the stated amount of maximum lines will be used.
+The textarea is able to display linebreaks appropriately.
+It is always readonly.

+- minLines (`withMinLines(minLineLength: number)`): Minimum lines of text in a cell.
+Defaults to 1.
+Works only if maxLines is also specified as maxLines activates the textarea feature.

 ## Contributing